September 11, 2025

 While I didn’t personally interact with the support team during testing, G2 reviewers consistently praised Salesforce’s loyalty-specific support as a strong point.
 Many users praised the availability of detailed documentation, responsive assistance, and knowledgeable support reps who understood the nuances of loyalty program management.
 For teams managing complex loyalty setups, having reliable support appears to make a real difference in smoothing out the learning curve.

 That said, pricing can be a significant consideration.
-Salesforce Loyalty Management is positioned for mid-sized to large enterprises, and the costs, especially when bundled with additional Salesforce products, can add up quickly.
+Salesforce Loyalty Management is positioned for mid-sized to large enterprises, and the costs, especially when bundled with extra Salesforce products, can add up quickly.
 For smaller businesses or teams just starting with loyalty programs, it might feel like more firepower (and more budget) than you need.

-During testing, I also encountered occasional lag when working through more complex workflows or syncing large datasets.
+During testing, I also encountered occasional lag when working through more complex processes or syncing large datasets.
 It wasn’t a constant issue, but sometimes saving configurations or loading detailed dashboards took longer than expected.

 “Salesforce Loyalty Management is very easy to set up and customize.
 It allows tracking organizations' loyal members' activity and adds scoring based on customer loyalty.
 It also doesn't require any coding knowledge to create loyalty programs.”